shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

         # Event threshold - use this to determine FP/FN trade-off.
         EventThreshold: 0.5
 ```
-> Note the first five parameters are common to all events - they determine the search band, the allowable event duration and the decibel threshold.
-The remaining five parameters determine the DCT search for oscillations. _MinOscilFreq_ and _MaxOscilFreq_ specify the oscillation bounds in beats or oscillations per second.
+> Note the first six _wingbeat_ parameters are common to all events - parameters 2-6 determine the search band, the allowable event duration and the decibel threshold.
+The remaining five parameters determine the search for oscillations. _MinOscilFreq_ and _MaxOscilFreq_ specify the oscillation bounds in beats or oscillations per second.
 These values were established by measuring a sample of flying fox wingbeats.
 The next two parameters, the DCT duration in seconds and the DCT threshold can be tricky to establish but are critical for success.
 The DCT is computationally expensive but for accuracy it needs to span at least two or three oscillations.
 In this case a duration of 0.5 seconds is just enough to span at least two oscillations.
-The output from a DCT operation is a set of coefficients (taking values in [0, 1]), the largest of which indicates the likely oscillation rate. _DctThreshold_ sets the minimum value to be an acceptable value.
-Lowering _DctThreshold_ increases the likelihood that random noise will be accepted as an oscillation; increasing _DctThreshold_ increases the likelihood that a target oscillation is rejected.
-The optimum values for
+The output from a DCT operation is an array of coefficients (taking values in [0, 1]).
+The index into the array is the oscillation rate and the value at that index is the amplitude.
+The index with largest amplitude indicates the likely oscillation rate, but _DctThreshold_ sets the minimum acceptable amplitude value.
+Lowering _DctThreshold_ increases the likelihood that random noise will be accepted as a true oscillation; increasing _DctThreshold_ increases the likelihood that a target oscillation is rejected.

-_DctDuration_ and _DctThreshold_ interact.
+> The optimum values for _DctDuration_ and _DctThreshold_ interact.
 It requires some experimentation to find the best values for your target syllable.
-Experiment with _DctDuration_ first and the _DctThreshold_.
+Experiment with _DctDuration_ first while keeping the _DctThreshold_ value low.
+Once you have a reliable value for _DctDuration_, gradually increase the value for _DctThreshold_.

 **_TODO_** include an image of the DCT applied to oscillations and harmonics

+**_Harmonic Events_**

-**_Harmonic Events_**: The algorithm to find harmonic events can be visualised as similar to the oscillations algorithm, but rotated 90 degrees.
+The algorithm to find harmonic events can be visualised as similar to the oscillations algorithm, but rotated by 90 degrees.
 It uses a DCT oriented in a vertical direction and requires similar additional parameters.

 ```yml
 Profiles: